CandyMan999/aolisback/README.txt

 14. Get everything working on android.
 15. check that Cloudinary is not raping me in the ass anymore on price
 17. prescreen for the app store review ? this is a maybe...
-18. Biuld a plan object, free, pro, unlimited.. {plan: "Free"
-                                                messagesSent: 2,
-                                                videoChat: sconds
-                                                messagesPerPlan: x number
-                                                videoChat seconds per plan: x number,
-                                                }

-23. make protected route for candyman to easily watch flagged videos - screenshots and ban users / delete the content.
 24 scrollview for reload might have white edge
 25. write a good script that deletes all seed users..similar to the delete account button
 26. @currentUser make text background different.
 Also make type ahead

-25. remove jitsi logs from unbuntu server to free up disc space dispatch an update to the user minutes and video messages sent when they are
+25. remove jitsi logs from unbuntu server to free up disc space

 26. Check twilio money before deploy

 27. put cloudinary info in .env
-28. add a counter on likes me button

 15. Launch in Austin!